pchain-org/pchain-guide/pchaindoc/source/pchainclient/installation.rst

 Ubuntu
 ------

+- Install from AWS Marketplace
+You can install from :ref:`AWS Marketplace <AWS>`

 - Install from release
 If you wanna become validator, we recommend you to install from release, the latest version can be find from `here <https://github.com/pchain-org/pchain/releases>`_.
 And we have a step by step `guide <https://github.com/pchain-org/pchain/wiki/Install-pchain-from-release>`_  to help you install pchain from release and will help you set up auto-upgrade scripts.